CVHEC EXECUTIVE DIRECTOR’S MESSAGE (Mar. 11, 2026)

 Complete College America and the Campaign for College Opportunity compiled this report as a comprehensive playbook outlining the policy and system reforms California needs in order to reach Governor Newsom’s goal of 70 percent postsecondary attainment by 2030.
 I hope you find this report as compelling as I did especially for shining a light on the historic extraordinary collaboration and leadership provided by consortium member institutions and our Transfer Project team leaders.

 Additionally, on the topic of the Transfer Project, see our story updating us on the rollout of the California Community Colleges’ Program Pathways Mapper (PPM) 2.0 platform that is providing students with a unique tool that helps smooth their transfer pathways.
 Again, CVHEC’s team, in collaboration with representatives of member institutions, trailblazed a path for the entire CCC system to follow when it set up the PPM as its software.
-More than 90 ? percent of the state’s 116 CCC campuses are onboard or in progress of onboarding, including all 14 of our CVHEC members. (check this number with Tom B.)
+Most of the state’s 116 CCC campuses are onboard or in progress of onboarding, including 15 of our CVHEC members.